twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 - Performed another rename due to fearing `django` import possibly getting messed up by top level folder
 - Renamed `AppConfig` for `auth` to `server-auth` due to conflict with Django's `auth` package
 - Then to `authn` when it wanted the name for the containing folder

+- Started walking through specification we laid out
+- Had a weird state where I was logged in but no cookie - so thought Django somehow had no sessions by default, but nope =)
+- and that won't be the case in practice =P
+- Aaah, it was an allauth setting for cookie duration =)

+- Huuuh, the CSRF piece is accessible as a cookie, https://docs.djangoproject.com/en/4.2/ref/settings/#csrf-cookie-httponly
+    - which breaks my brain on some levels but also makes a lot of sense
+    - and almost warrants another security detour ._.